-Back in 2015, the winter before I launched this blog to go beyond friends and family and a creative space to organize my photos and recipes.
-I stood on the cold lament flooring in our 1940s ranch home in Bloomington, Indiana.
-I was feeling particularly grinchy this year.
+The winter before I launched this blog to go beyond friends and family and a creative space to organize my photos and recipes.
+I stood on the cold lament flooring in our 1940s ranch home in the Midwest, I was feeling particularly grinchy this year.
 My son, then three, had recently had four minor surgeries and the recovery was going very, very, very badly.
 It felt as though I hadn’t slept in nearly eight months, and I wasn’t sure I had the strength to carry on with this life I’d carefully constructed.
 I wrestled with feeling both blessed beyond measure and simultaneously feeling absolutely depleted.
 My husband’s first year of graduate school finals were underway, so he had crept out in the early morning, and I found myself making breakfast when my first Christmas card of the year arrived at my doorstep.

 “I bet her kids sleep through the night.”